 - The first nine courses in the program must be taken in the order listed; sequential courses may be taken concurrently.

-- You must have completed the first nine courses in the program before taking EDTC 670.
+- The first nine courses in the program must be completed before you take EDTC 670.

 - You must maintain a GPA of 3.0 or higher at all times.